Metallic Inks: An Overview of Custom Napkin Printing with Spot Colors

 The Best Uses of Foil Printing:

 Use foil when seeking a bold, bright print job that naturally looks “metallic.”
-When price is not a consideration, foil universally prints more consistently on all napkin colors.
-Additionally, foil catches the light and glimmers far more realistically than metallic ink; universally it appears more metallic than spot ink printing.
+When price is not a consideration, foil prints more consistently on all napkin colors.
+Additionally, foil catches the light and glimmers more realistically than metallic ink.
+It universally appears more metallic than spot ink printing.

-This is especially true for silver foil; while metallic silver ink universally renders the best of all three metallic choices, it occasionally loses its luster and appears “whitish.”
-For customers seeking a sparkling, shining silver, foil is usually the better choice.
+This is especially true for silver foil.
+While metallic silver ink universally renders the best of all three metallic choices, it occasionally loses its luster and appears “whitish.”
+For customers seeking a sparkling, shining silver, foil is the better choice.

 While we always provide samples to our customers before purchase, it is up to the consumer to review their options and make the best choice that suits their needs and budget.
-Foil, while usually a clearer product, is much more expensive; if budget is a consideration, manipulation of ink and napkin choices may be the better course of action.
+Foil, while usually a clearer product, is much more expensive.
+If budget is a consideration, manipulation of ink and napkin choices may be the better choice.
 Similarly, if a customer is seeking a more demure product, they might find foil “gaudy” and naturally prefer the softer look of metallic inks.